BetterCamps/justthedocs/docs/policy/library.md

 Access guidelines for maintaining the health and well-being of campers and staff.
 Whether it's managing dietary restrictions, promoting hygiene practices, or addressing mental health concerns, these policies prioritize the overall wellness of everyone at camp.
 ### Staff Training Policies:
 Equip your staff with the knowledge and skills they need to uphold camp policies and create a positive, supportive atmosphere for campers.
 Our staff training policies cover topics such as:
+   #### Orientation and Onboarding
-   -**Orientation and Onboarding:** Guidelines for introducing new staff members to camp policies, procedures, and expectations.
+   Guidelines for introducing new staff members to camp policies, procedures, and expectations.
+   #### Training Modules
-   -**Training Modules:** Resources for ongoing training and professional development, covering areas such as communication skills, conflict resolution, and emergency response.
+   Resources for ongoing training and professional development, covering areas such as communication skills, conflict resolution, and emergency response.
-   -**Child Protection and Safety Training:** Policies and procedures for educating staff on child protection protocols, recognizing signs of abuse or neglect, and responding appropriately to safeguard campers' well-being.
+   #### Child Protection and Safety Training
+   Policies and procedures for educating staff on child protection protocols, recognizing signs of abuse or neglect, and responding appropriately to safeguard campers' well-being.

 ## How to Use Our Policy Library